avrilcoghlan/LittleBookofRBioinformatics/src/chapter3.rst

 Q1.
 What information about the DEN-1 Dengue virus sequence (NCBI accession NC\_001477) can you obtain from its annotations in the NCBI Sequence Database?
     What does it say in the DEFINITION and ORGANISM fields of its NCBI record?
 Q2.
-What were the nucleotide sequences published in *Proc Natl Acad Sci U S A* volume 103, page 6718?
+What were the nucleotide sequences published in *Nature* volume 460, page 352?
     What are their accession numbers in the NCBI Sequence Database?

+xxx

 Q3.
 How many nucleotide sequences are there from the fungus *Aspergillus nidulans* in the NCBI Sequence Database?
     Remember to type **"Aspergillus nidulans"** including the inverted commas.